zio/zio-zmx/docs/metrics/index.md

 Finally, the event carries the actual metric as an instance of `MetricEventDetails`.
 Refer to the reminder of this page to learn about supported metric types.

+## A Note on rates

+In statsd/Datadog some metrics can be configured with a `rate`, which can take a value between `0.0` and `1.0`.
+The rate indicates the percentage of values that shall be reported to the backend.
+For example, a rate of `0.1` would result in 10% of the values to be reported together with the rate of `0.1`.
+The actual monitored value will be `value / rate`, so in our example that would be a multiplication by `10`.

+The motivation behind rates is to safe resources when a measurement from a high volume metric is taken.

+Prometheus doe snot support rates, but we have decided to support rates for all the metrics that support them in statsd and perform the adjustment of values within the Prometheus instrumentation.

 ### Counter

-A `Counter`in ZMX is montonically increasing series of values.
+A `Counter`in ZMX is a monotonically increasing series of values.
 Even though statsd and Datadog would allow counters to decrease, we enforce that counters in ZMX can only increase.
 As a consequence, a metric that can either increase or decrease should be a gauge.

 TBD: Code example to use a counter